-One important reason to prepare this porridge during the day of Christmas Eve, is that the leftovers are used to make a traditional dessert commonly served after dinner.
-This desserts is called “Riskrem”, or Rice Pudding, in which whipped cream is added to the porridge, and the mildly sweetened, fluffy dessert is topped with a red berry sauce.
-Inside the pudding is hidden a single white, blanched almond, and whoever finds it while eating gets a prize, usually a pig-shaped marzipan candy.
-This pudding is a bit different from the rice pudding you find in stores in America, which tends to be overly sweet and the rice not as tender.
-Riskrem is fluffy and light, and nicely balanced with the berry sauce on top.
+One important reason to prepare this porridge during the day of Christmas Eve is that the leftovers are used to make a traditional dessert commonly served after dinner.
+This desserts is called “Riskrem”, or Rice Pudding, in which whipped cream is added to the porridge.
+The mildly sweetened fluffy dessert is topped with a red berry sauce.
+A single blanched almond has been hidden inside, and whoever finds it in a mouthful gets a small prize!
+Riskrem is soft and light tasting and nicely balanced with the berry sauce on top, and mostly served only for Christmas and New Year’s.
 Here is a link to this delicious dessert!

 I doubled the recipe below, as I wanted plenty of leftovers for a good amount of Riskrem dessert.
-So my pot may seem more filled than yours will if you follow the amounts suggested in the recipe.
+So my pot may seem more filled than yours if you follow the amounts suggested in the recipe.

 It may seem like a daunting task to be waiting a whole hour while stirring so frequently.
 Personally I set the timer so I won’t forget, then I go about cleaning up the kitchen or a different activity close by where I can hear the timer, and the time goes by pretty quickly.
 It’s not a big job: Simmer, add more milk, stir every so often.
 That’s about it.